superfly/docs/flyctl/cmd/fly_extensions_mysql_status.md

 ## See Also

-* [fly postgres barman](/docs/flyctl/postgres-barman/)	 - Manage databases in a cluster
+* [fly extensions mysql](/docs/flyctl/extensions-mysql/)	 - Provision and manage MySQL databases